You must apply as an overseas qualified applicant and use application form AGOS-86 if you:

 You can lodge your application for registration, and supporting documentation, by post or in person at an AHPRA office in the state or territory in which you plan to live and work.

-All international applications are subject to the same national assessment standards regardless of where the application is lodged.
+All applications from overseas applicants are subject to the same assessment regardless of where the application is lodged.

-We do not accept applications by email because we need your original signature (not a scanned signature, for example) on the application documents.
+We do not accept applications by email because we need your original signature (not a scanned signature) on the application documents.

-Applying for registration does not guarantee that you meet the standards for registration.
-Granting registration is a decision of the Chinese Medicine Board of Australia.
+Applying for registration does not guarantee that you will be granted registration.
+Granting registration is a decision of the Chinese Medicine Board of Australia (or its delegate).